Palace of the Republic, Беларусь - Things to Do in Palace of the Republic

 Attend a Performance at Palace of the Republic

-Visit the National Art Museum
+Visit the Great Patriotic War Museum

 Stroll Through Gorky Park